EliteSnickers/EncryptIt/README.md

 # EncryptIt
-Python GUI to encrypt and decrypt files
+Python GUI to encrypt and decrypt files using AES256